 Changes are inevitable during the management of a project.
 So, there will be changes in a project as well.
 If a change is approved by the change control board, it needs to be implemented in the project.
 Control scope baseline process manages these changes to the scope baseline respectively.

 Control Scope process measures the performance of the project scope and product scope and also manages the changes to the scope baseline.
 When delivering the product and project scope, how these deliverables meet the initially agreed requirements must be checked.
 If lots of gaps between the requirements and the deliverable come into place during perform quality assurance, or many defects are reported by the customer, these need to be corrected and regarding preventive actions must be taken to reduce the number of defects in future deliverables.

-The 2 Main Prerequisites of Control Scope Process
+Scope Management: The 2 Main Prerequisites of Control Scope Process

 In Control scope process there are two main prerequisites before controlling the scope:

 - The first prerequisite is that the scope definition must be clear.
 Because scope performance measurement will be done mainly on the sealed scope in the beginning.
 To do accurate and precise scope performance measurement, the scope definition must be clear.